 The ldap3 project¶

 ldap3 is a strictly RFC 4510 conforming LDAP v3 pure Python client library.
-The whole ldap3 library has been written from scratch and the same codebase works with Python 2, Python 3, PyPy and PyPy3 on any system where it can gain access to the network via a Python interpreter and the Python Standard Library.
+The whole ldap3 library has been written from scratch and the same codebase works with Python 2, Python 3, PyPy and PyPy3 on any system where it can gain access to the network via Python and its Standard Library.

 The ldap3 library is open source software released under the LGPL v3 license (http://www.gnu.org/licenses/lgpl-3.0.html).
 This means that you can use the ldap3 library in any application (either open or proprietary).
 You can also copy, distribute and modify the ldap3 library provided that modifications are described and licensed for free under LGPL.
 Derivatives works of ldap3 can only be redistributed under LGPL, but applications that use the library don’t have to be.